Modeling and Energy Optimization of LDPC Decoder Circuits with Timing Violations

 However, we generally omit the $(p_e^{(t)},\gamma)$ superscript to simplify the notation.
+In practice, \eqref{eq:devmodel2} is constructed by performing several Monte-Carlo simulations of the circuit implementation of the computation tree in Fig.~\ref{fig:comptree_functionalbayesian} for various $p_e^{(t)}$ values and for all operating conditions $\gamma \in \Gamma$.
+Interpolation is then used to obtain a continuous model in $p_e^{(t)}$.
 While measuring deviations, we also record the switching activity in the circuit, which is then used to construct an energy model that depends on $\gamma$ and $p_e^{(t)}$, denoted as $c_\gamma(p_e^{(t)})$ (where $c$ stands for ``cost'').

-To use the model, we first determine the error rate parameter $p_e^{(t)}$ corresponding to the distribution of the messages $\bm{\mu}^{(t)}$ at the beginning of the iteration, and we then retrieve the appropriate conditional distribution, which also depends on the operating condition $\gamma$ of the circuit.
-This conditional distribution then informs us of the statistics of deviations that occur at the end of the iteration, that is on messages sent in the next iteration.
+To use the model, we first use \eqref{eq:errorprob} to determine the error rate parameter $p_e^{(t)}$ corresponding to the arbitrary message distribution $\pmf(\mu_{i,j}^{(t)})$ at the beginning of the iteration, and we then retrieve the appropriate conditional \gls{pmf} based on $p_e^{(t)}$ and on the operating condition $\gamma$.
+This conditional \gls{pmf} then informs us of the statistics of deviations that occur at the end of the iteration, that is on messages sent in iteration $t+1$.